PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-08 14:17:40
+Last updated: 2024-04-08 14:18:13
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett